Create a next-generation call center with Voice Agent

 - Import a sample call center dialog to Watson Assistant

-- Connect Voice Gateway to Twilio using the SIP communication protocol
+- Connect Voice Agent to Twilio using the SIP communication protocol

 - User phones a call center phone number that is associated with a Twilio account.

-- The Twilio number connects to a configured Voice Gateway service through the SIP communication protocol.
-Voice Gateway is running on IBM Cloud Private.
+- The Twilio number connects to a configured Voice Agent service on IBM Cloud by using the SIP communication protocol.

-- Voice Gateway calls the Watson Speech to Text service to transcribe the user input.
+- Voice Agent calls Watson Speech to Text to transcribe user input.

-- Any results from Watson Assistant are transmitted back to the Voice Gateway service using the Watson Text to Speech service.
+- Text responses from Watson Assistant are transmitted back to the Voice Agent service by using Watson Text to Speech.

-- Voice Gateway sends the audio back using the Elastic SIP Trunk.
+- Voice Agent sends the audio back by using the Twilio Elastic SIP Trunk.

 - The resulting audio is played back to the user.